andrewstarritt/ace/README.md

 do not fail.

-Special commands are preceeded by a %, and in general do not affect the the contents of the file, however modify the hehaviour of ace.
+Special commands are preceeded by a %, and in general do not affect the the contents of the file, however do modify the hehaviour of ace.
 %C Closes the edit session.

 Compound commands may be formed by grouping other commands  in parentheses
 Eg: (mk)*  --  this removes every other line from the file (upto line 100000)

 Compound commands may be nested.